 - Test Scores: While you are asked to submit all of your test scores within your application, ESSIE requires official scores to be sent directly to the UF Office of Admissions (ETS Institution code: 5812), 201 Criser Hall, P.O.
-Box 114400, Gainesville,FL 32611.
-3. Test Scores: (GRE/TOEFL Test School Code for UF is 5812 the department code is not needed) submitted directly to: University of Florida, Office of Admissions, 201 Criser Hall, P.O.
+Box 114000, Gainesville,FL 32611.
+3. Test Scores: (GRE/TOEFL Test School Code for UF is 5812 the department code is not needed) submitted directly to: UF Office of Admissions, 201 Criser Hall, P.O.
 Box 114000, Gainesville, FL 32611.

 For CCE, GRE scores are required with the exception of one particular situation while EES has two exceptions.
-CCE & EES 1) If the applicant holds a Fundamentals of Engineering (FE) certificate or is licensed as a Professional Engineer (PE) and he/she will be obtaining a non-thesis Masters degree, the applicant can request a verification from the PE Board of the state where the FE certificate was obtained to use for admissions purposes.
-This verification should be sent directly to the UF Office of Admissions (not the department.)
-EES only 2) the Department of Environmental Engineering Sciences applicants are also exempt from the GRE requirement if he/she holds a previous Masters degree from a regionally accredited US institution.
+CCE & EES 1) If the applicant holds a Fundamentals of Engineering (FE) certificate or is licensed as a Professional Engineer (PE) and he/she is applying to a non-thesis master’s degree program, the applicant can send the verifiable link that he/she received from NCEES directly to the department records office.
+The department personnel will obtain a pdf copy of the “Pass” notification and submit it to the UF Office of Admissions on the student’s behalf.
+NOTE: It is important for the application to have already been submitted to the UF Office of Admissions PRIOR to the submission of the pdf from the department.
+Please be certain that you finalize your application before sending the link to the department.
+EES only 2) the Department of Environmental Engineering Sciences applicants are also exempt from the GRE requirement if he/she holds a previous master's degree from a regionally accredited US institution.

 Applicants must meet minimum UF/College of Engineering GRE requirements.
 In addition, applicants to EES are required to meet a higher threshold: a minimum combined score of 297 (1000 using old score scale) on the verbal and quantitative sections (minimum score of 153 verbal and 144 quantitative is preferred).